svenwal/kong-konnect-hackathon/README.md

 The Kong Ingress Controller is already installed in the cluster.
 Please validate you have access to it using `kubectl get nodes` and let us know if you have any issues.

-You can use the provided ingress resources in the `ingress-controller` directory to complete the challenges.
+You can use the provided ingress resources in the [ingress-controller](./ingress-controller) directory to complete the challenges.
 You can apply the resources using `kubectl apply -f <resource-file>`.
-Detailed instructions are provided in the README.md file in the `ingress-controller` directory.
+Detailed instructions are provided in the [README](./ingress-controller) file in the [ingress-controller](./ingress-controller) directory.

 ### Using decK

 decK is a tool to manage Kong configuration as code.
-You can use decK to complete the challenges.
-You can find the decK configuration in the `deck` directory.
-Detailed instructions are provided in the README.md file in the `deck` directory.
+You can use decK to complete the challenges if you are prefering to use non-Kubernetes specific configurations.
+You can find the decK configuration in the [deck](./deck) directory.
+Detailed instructions are provided in the [README](./deck) file in the [deck](./deck) directory.

 ### Using user interface